 In a small bowl, combine sugar and seeds from the vanilla bean.
-(For those of you who are new to using vanilla beans, watch the video in this post to see how it's done.)

 Using the back of a spoon, move around the bowl and apply pressure to break up any clumps of seeds and to better infuse the vanilla flavor into the sugar.
 Set aside.